juxhouse/bela-resources/reference/ECD-File-Format.md

 If the line also includes a [type](#element-type), it will be used as a query filter too.

 A warning is generated in case of ambiguity (more than one `getAddress()` elements found, for example).
-To guarantee good performance, no other wildcard positioning is supported, for now.

 #### Element Type
 An [identifier](#identifier) between square brackets.
 Examples: `[domain]`, `[subdomain]`, `[service]`, `[package]`, `[class]`, `[endpoint]`, etc.